Bleaklow & B29 Superfortress Crash Site from Glossop, Peak District

 A great walk up Bleaklow and a visit to the B29 Superfortress crash site

-The path becomes much smaller and almost indistinct now as the head across the notoriously difficult to navigate Bleaklow.
+The path becomes much smaller and almost indistinct now as we head across the notoriously difficult to navigate Bleaklow.
 Having an experienced guide with you means there’s no need to worry!
-As we continue over Bleaklow the route will be a little rougher and likely to be boggy in places.
+As we continue over Bleaklow the route will be a little rougher in places.
 There will be great opportunities here to teach you a little about this special and important ecosystem.
 After a total climb of around 350m (1200ft) we reach the “kissing stones”, a good spot for some lunch.

-From here we head over to the site of the 1948 Superfortress plane crash (sadly all 13 crew members died).
+From here we head we have the option of visiting a second crash site and also taking a look for Mountain Hares before heading over to the site of the 1948 B29 Superfortress plane crash (sadly all 13 crew members died).
 The plane was on a short journey from Lincolnshire to Burtonwood near Warrington when it hit the top of the hill in low cloud.

-To finish the walk we head to the Pennine Way footpath which we follow towards the Snake Pass road and then turn onto Doctor’s Gate, a late-medieval horse-path which we follow back down to Glossop.
+To finish the walk we either head to the Pennine Way footpath which we follow towards the Snake Pass road and then turn onto Doctor’s Gate, a late-medieval horse-path which we follow back down to Old Glossop, or alternatively we can take a route passing the crash site of a Lancaster Bomber and continuing down a ridge to Old Glossop.